 11. Magic Ice Reykjavik – Ice Bar & Gallery

-Magic Ice Bar & Gallery is one more place that’s well mentioning among some of the best experiences in Reykjavik.
+Magic Ice Bar & Gallery is one more place that’s well worth mentioning among some of the best things to do in Reykjavik.
 It’s a unique experience and – at the moment – the only ice bar and gallery in Iceland.

 If you have always wanted to visit an ice bar and see some beautiful ice sculptures and magnificent ice carvings, then definitely check it out!